 I also thought the issue of weight loss and gain was dealt with really well.
 Kate’s struggles as a larger woman- and the link between her grief and her weight gain- were really interesting issues.
 I also don’t see this subject discussed much, especially issues such as binge-eating.

-I also liked finding out about the range of characters in this show.
+I liked finding out about the range of characters in this show.
 It made it clear that not everything is black and white, and everyone’s feelings are valid.
 Everyone has a back story and you shouldn’t judge someone’s actions without understanding their full story.
 I think this is very true, and it’s good to see a show that demonstrates all the different sides to the same story.

 The death of Jack Pearson is built up throughout the show, with the full details not fully revealed until late in the series.
 But the final reveal of this death is heart-breaking.
 The episode which shows Jack’s death- and the events leading up to it- is so upsetting.